Covid-19: Health & Safety advice for building firms

 - If at any time a worker on site feels unsafe, they should assess how to leave whatever they are working on in a safe state, contact their employer, and leave the site.
 Employers should make sure that any operatives going to a site to carry out emergency work are aware of this.

 - Any clothing worn on site should be changed as soon as you get home and washed so as not to harbour viruses.
 Any re-useable PPE (e.g. safety glasses) should be washed.
 Any wipes, disposable gloves etc should be bagged up and disposed of in accordance with local waste regulations.

 You’ll find other advice and news on COVID-19 from the FMB here.

 HBXL’s Health & Safety Consultant spoke to Jo, our Group Operations Director for one of our Power Hour video chats.
 The tips and observations Dave provided were really useful.
 You can watch their (home-to-home) chat here.

 The conversation coincided with the launch of Health& Safety Xpert 2020’s new additions; 9 Covid-19 documents including Site and Office Covid-19 Risk Assessments (required by law).
-At £399+VAT for a 15-month subscription (three extra months free until 30.6.20) it’s a must.
+At £399+VAT for a 12-month subscription it’s a must.

 Additional links and resources

 HBXL’s advice on legal implications of managing Covid-19